crowdagger/crowbook/guide/if.md

 ## Conditional blocks

 Sometimes, you want some text (or Javascript code) to only be displayed (or run) when the reader reads this passage the first time, or alternatively when she goes back to it.
-While it is trivial to add some code to check that, it is a common enough pattern to justify its own variant : you'll juste have to insert a named code block with the number:
+While it is trivial to add some code to check that, it is a common enough pattern to justify its own variant: you'll juste have to insert a named code block with the number:

     ```1
     @"Only displayed at first passage"@